 Paper I (Compulsory for all posts),

-Paper II for candidates who apply for the posts of Junior Statistical Officer (JSO) in the Ministry of Statistics and Programme Implementation and
+Paper II for candidates who apply for the posts of Junior Statistical Officer (JSO) in the Ministry of Statistics and Programme Implementation and Paper III for candidates who apply for the posts of Assistant Audit Officer/ Assistant Accounts Officer.
+Objective Type, Multiple choice questions, except for Module-II of Section-III of Paper-I |

 Computer-Based (online)